Terms and conditions

 The Reports are prepared for use by such persons only and the Report should not be relied upon by any other third party.

-13.2 Customers or Users may not act in reliance upon the Report (either by purchasing the Property, providing funding secured on the Property or carrying out any works on or affecting the Property) more than one-hundred and eighty (180) days after its date of issue.
+13.2 Customers or Users may not act in reliance upon the Report (either by purchasing the Property, providing funding secured on the Property or carrying out any works on or affecting the Property) more than ninety (90) days after its date of issue.

-13.3 In the event that new mine entry information becomes available to the Authority within one-hundred and eighty (180) days of the issue of a CON29M the Authority will notify the Customer, as soon as reasonably practicable, informing them of the change and the nature of the change.
+13.3 In the event that new mine entry information becomes available to the Authority within ninety (90) days of the issue of a CON29M the Authority will notify the Customer, as soon as reasonably practicable, informing them of the change and the nature of the change.

 13.4 The Authority will not be liable for any Losses of whatever nature and however arising due to the unavailability of the B2B Gateway.